 From Politics to Sports Coverage

 Mikkelson’s journey to the Sports Broadcasting Hall of Fame began not in the dusty confines of a TV-truck compound but rather the world of national politics.
 The Minnesota native set out for Washington as an intern with Hubert Humphrey while in grad school and then signed on as an advance man for Jimmy Carter’s 1976 presidential campaign.
-He subsequently served as campaign press secretary for Minnesota State Sen. Wendell Anderson and then moved to the FAA as an aide to the administrator.
+He subsequently served as campaign press secretary for U.S. Senator Wendell Anderson (D-MN) and then moved to the FAA as an aide to the administrator.

 But, as he puts it, he was one of those guys who became unemployed at noon on Jan.
 20, 1981, when Ronald Reagan was inaugurated.
 “It was a tough time to be a young Democrat in Washington,” he says, “so I figured I’d take a break for a couple of years and do something fun.”